What to Grow in Your Garden During the Winter

 - Winter Jasmine - One of the earliest flowering plants around, winter Jasmine will often bloom in January despite the elements, and is a fantastic plant to brighten your winter garden.

-- Daffodils - Depending on the weather, Daffodils have been known to bloom before spring has sprung - usually in mid January.
+- Daffodils - Depending on the weather, Daffodils have been known to bloom before spring has sprung, Occasionally these can be seen as early as mid January.
 It is in fact a common misconception that there are a species of 'winter daffodils'.

 - Japanese Quince - This hardy plant grows well in sunny patches or with partial shade and bears a unique, acidic fruit that is a great substitute for lemon or can be made into jam.